 The complexity of customized derivatives sold by OTC derivatives dealers along with the lack of transparency of the market and the limited access of their customers to relevant information on pricing or risk has apparently caused a great deal of misunderstanding and mispricing of risk.
 It has also created enormous profits for the derivatives dealers from wide pricing spreads and high fees.

+The over-the-counter derivatives market experienced a sharp and unprecedented contraction during the last half of 2008.

 Lack of Regulation